Vikx001/Movie_ticket_booking/README.md

     Each member of the team will work approximately <<hours>> hours per week, unless they are on vacation.
     Our branching stategy will start with feature-, bug-, hotfix-

-# Estimating Story Points
+# Estimating Story Points and Velocity
-The teams team's velocity is calculated by Pocker game.1 is minimum point and 8 is maximum.
+The teams team's velocity is calculated by Pocker game.
+1 is minimum point and 8 is maximum.
 Any points that go beyond 8 hours will be considered as Epic.

-The teams current story point velocity is 2hrs in Sprint 3. <<Update the velocity as the weeks progress>>
+Velocity:
+For Sprint 1 and 2 -> 1 SP= 1 hour
+For Sprint 3 to 7 -> 1 SP= 2 hour

 # Definition of Ready/Done
 Will be mentioned in the accepted criteria of each task posted in Jira